gravity-doc/gravity-doc.github.io/samples/hybrid.md

 endprogram checkhybrid
 ```

-Use *intel compiler* and *intelMPI* to compile the code.
+Use *Intel compiler* and *IntelMPI* to compile the code.
 ```bash
 module load compiler/intel-2018
 module load mpi/intel-2018
 mpif90 testhybrid.f90 -fopenmp
 ```

-The first script is applying 4 nodes and set 4 processes per node.
+The first script is applying 4 nodes and setting 4 processes per node.
 The number of openmp thread is not set in the environment.
 ```bash
 #!/bin/sh